 Step 4: If access is approved, the KDC sends the admin a session key and ticket to access the resource (NFVI/VNF).
 If the KDC limits the number of access attempts, then the remaining access attempts should be decreased by one every time a ticket is issued.

 Step 5: Once authenticated and authorized by the KDC, the admin can send the ticket with the session key to the resource (NFVI/VNF).
 Admin can use the session key to communicate securely with the resource (NFVI/VNF) for the duration of time on the ticket.

-Editor’s note: It is FFS whether the interaction between the Admin and the NFVI or the VNF is in scope of 3GPP.
+The reference point between the admin and the NFVI or the VNF, Nf-Vi and Ve-Vnfm reference points respectively, are defined in ETSI NFV 002 [2].
+Security for the Nf-Vi and Ve-Vnfm reference points is in ETSI GS NFV-SEC 003 [17].

 Step 6: The resource (NFVI/VNF) sends an authorization request to the ABAC server on behalf of the admin.
 The ABAC server may be co-located with the resource (NFVI/VNF), but access must only be granted to authorized admins with the highest privileges.
 The ABAC server grants authorization using attribute based rules (e.g., admin A is allowed access to resource B from IP address: 1.2.3.4 from 9:00-10:00 UTC).